Fall HVAC Maintenance Checklist

 2. Inspect and Clean the Outdoor Unit

-• Clear leaves, branches, and debris around the unit.
+• Remove leaves and loose debris around the condenser.

 Schedule a Professional Tune-Up